Amy Hinton, D.V.M

 I knew that this was the right career choice for me when during my internship I helped with happy visits with a puppy that was very shy.
 At the visits, I fed her treats and gained her trust.
 To this day, that dog remembers who I am.

-My husband and I were married in August 2019 and we have a beautiful chocolate Labrador named Willow.
+My husband and I were married in August 2019 and we welcomed our first child, a baby boy in the fall of 2022.
+We have a beautiful chocolate Labrador named Willow.
 I enjoy making crafts, hiking, and spending time with my family.

 I’m a veterinary assistant and have been working here since February of 2015.

 Born and raised in Chambersburg, PA.
-After graduating high school started working at a Humane Society and in those 20+ years since I have been working with companion animal and heifer calves.
+After graduating high school I started working at a humane society and joined the Mountain View team in 2015 bringing over 20 years of experience with companion animals and heifer calves.

-When I am not at work, I am at home taking care of my two disabled parents, my Great Pyrenees/ Bernese Mountain Dog Kaylee, 4 cats, several fish and a Dart Frog.
-Besides from animals, I am passionate about everything entertainment.
-I am devoted to music, movies and TV shows.
-I love to use my hair color and style to celebrate different Holidays and seasons.
+When I am not at work, I am at home taking care of my two disabled parents, my Great Pyrenees dogs Raya and Diana, 4 cats, several fish, and a dart frog.
+Other than animals, I am passionate about everything entertainment.
+I am devoted to music, movies, and TV shows.
+I love to use my hair color and style to celebrate different holidays and seasons.
 I release my creativity by upcycling and repurposing items and by designing a wide range of things from brochures to landscaping.

 I am a veterinary assistant and I have been working here since 2015.